-The FSS Teachers’ Resource provides a comprehensive online suite of engaging teaching resources on healthy eating and food safety for P1 to S3s that is now available to all teachers in Scotland.
+We have developed a comprehensive online suite of engaging education resources to support teach the vital messages of healthy eating and food safety to P1 to S3s across Scotland.

 The resources we offer are progressive, engaging activities that include cross-curricular ideas, making them relevant to many other subject areas, and support the Health and Wellbeing (HWB) area of the Curriculum for Excellence (CfE) to deliver motivated learning.
-There are interactive sessions, worksheets and activities to choose from that teachers can base lessons on, that support teaching of these vital messages in a fun and engaging way.
+There are interactive sessions, worksheets and activities to choose from that support teaching of these vital messages in a fun and engaging way.
 Each activity offers opportunities for extra support and challenge where required so the teacher can tailor the lesson to their class.

 The activities explained

 The activities, which were put together by FSS with help from teachers, give some suggested activities for healthy eating and food safety activities that teachers can tailor to their class.

 Some activities use Food Cards which are vibrant bright cards describing 134 foods in terms of Healthy Eating, Food Safety, Shopping and Cooking.
 They can be ordered from firstname.lastname@example.org.
 Alternatively, the cards can be downloaded and printed (please print off single-sided):

 Other food safety activities are based around digital interactives and some have resources such as worksheets as a basis for the learning.